CartoDB/VECNIK/docs/dataformat.md

 Provider.onLoad({array});
 ```

-Expected data structure is an array of objects:
+Expected data structure is an array of feature objects:

 ```javascript
 {